MajorIncident/meetingtimer/docs/domain-model.md

 3. Convert to seconds: `hourlyTotal / 3600`.
 4. If no attendees are present, the result is `0`.

-This logic is implemented in `calculateCostPerSecond` with a convenience `calculateCostPerSecondWithDefaults` that uses `defaultMeetingRoles`.
+This logic is implemented in `calculateCostPerSecond` with a convenience `calculateCostPerSecondWithDefaults` that uses `defaultMeetingRoles` (optionally applying per-role rate overrides for the current session).

 ## Accumulating Total Cost
 `updateMeetingCost` evolves a `MeetingCostSnapshot` by: